adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 ## Beings as Qualia, Welfare, and Will types

 I model conscious beings as mostly a collection of functions that produce types.
-First a being is an experience function that can be given a value of the universe type, and which outputs a Qualia value.
-Then that Qualia value can be input into a welfare function, which outputs a separate Welfare type.
-I separate the two because they seem intuitively separate!
+A being is an experience function that can be given a value of the universe type, which outputs a Qualia value.
+That Qualia value can be input into a welfare function, which outputs a separate Welfare type.
+I separate the Qualia and Welfare because they seem intuitively separate!
 Merely experiencing the sensation of red isn't the same as experiencing positive or negative feelings about red.

-Strictly speaking we could just derive all other aspects of conscious experience from Qualia, and if I ever fully tackle this that's what I'll do.
+Strictly speaking we could just assume all aspects of conscious experience are derived from Qualia, and if I ever fully tackle this that's what I'll do.
 But for now it isn't important.

-Then the final component of a being is a Will type, some value they can "apply" to a universe vector to mutate it into a different state.
+The final component of a being is a Will type, some value they can "apply" to a universe vector to mutate it into a different state.

 This construction of beings happily assumes a few things that go beyond "I exist":